Ivy Williamson: Wisconsin

 In February 1949, Williamson was hired as the head football coach at the University of Wisconsin–Madison.
 He again took over a program with a losing record, as the Badgers finished 2–7 the year before Williamson was hired.
-The team steadily improved in the first there years under Williamson, finishing 5–3–1 in 1949, 6–3 in 1950, and 7–1–1 in 1951.
+The team steadily improved in the first three years under Williamson, finishing 5–3–1 in 1949, 6–3 in 1950, and 7–1–1 in 1951.
 The 1952 team finished the regular season 6–2–1, tied for the Big Ten championship.
 The Badgers lost to the USC Trojans in the 1953 Rose Bowl by a 7–0 score.

 In January 1951, Williamson was approached by the University of Southern California about taking the head coaching job for the Trojans.
-The University of Wisconsin offered Williamson a pay raise of $2,000 (from $10,300 to $12,500), and raises of $1,500 to his four assistant coaches, in order to persuade him to stay.
+The University of Wisconsin offered Williamson a pay raise of $2,000 (from $10,300 to $12,500), and raises of $1,500 to his four assistant coaches to persuade him to stay.
 In 1953, the Saturday Evening Post published an article on Williamson titled, "That Gentlemanly Coach at Wisconsin."
 The article's author, Harry Paxton, wrote: "Ivy Williamson is a big, unruffled Midwesterner from a small Ohio farm town.
 He speaks mildly and calmly.
-He never dramatizes himself, but somehow with him seems to get the feeling that here is a nice, honest fellow with a good head on his shoulders.
+He never dramatizes himself, but somehow with him seems to get a feeling that here is a nice, honest fellow with a good head on his shoulders.
 He has a natural gift for winning and keeping the confidence of all sorts of people—alumni and other boosters; faculty and school officials, players and prospective players."

 The team continued to thrive in 1953 with a record of 6–2–1 and in 1954 with a record of 7–2.
 Williamson experienced his first losing season as a head coach in 1955 with a record of 4–5.